Arghyasree/multispecies-mic-transfer/docs/reproducibility.md

 When running those historical scripts, setting `MIC_TRANSFER_PROJECT` avoids relying on those fallback paths.

-These historical paths are retained so that the released model-selection scripts remain consistent with the study audit trail.
+These historical paths are retained so that the released model-selection scripts remain consistent with the study development record.

 Gzip-compressed TSV files are read directly by pandas and do not need to be extracted first.